g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 Objective
 ---

-The Objective of this project is to help the user to be more aware of how thier heart rate changes while doing office work.
-Personally I find this use full because I consume big amounts of coffien while working on my computer or studying besindes that as a student a usually stress a lot during exam sessons which causes my heart rate to raise drastically.
-Senci it can be kind of costly to afford buying a watch to musser my heart rate, it can be more efficent to build a quite similar device at home
+The objective of this project is to build a device that helps users become more aware of how their heart rate changes while doing office work.
+Personally, I find this useful because I consume large amounts of caffeine while working on my computer or studying.
+Additionally, as a student, I often experience a lot of stress during exam seasons, which causes my heart rate to increase drastically.
+By using this simple prototype, I can monitor my heart rate and receive a webhook on Discord to take a break or do something else to reduce stress and regulate my heartbeat.
+Since it can be costly to buy a watch to measure my heart rate, it can be more efficient to build a similar device at home.
+The device can inform you of your heart rate in two ways:

+1. By holding the sensor periodically to see your heart rate on the Adafruit table.
+2. By improvising and making this simple device into a wearable device (such as a bracelet).

+In this tutorial, I will provide you with the information you need to build the device in either way.
 ```gherkin=
 Feature: Guess the word